HomePage Path

 TL 062-930 Northamptonshire England

-Fotheringhay CastleFotheringhay Castle is an imposing Norman stone motte and bailey fortress, founded by Simon de Senlis.
-The large motte is partly encased by a wide wet ditch and supports the foundations of a D-shaped polygonal donjon.
+Fotheringhay CastleFotheringhay Castle is a late 11th century earthwork motte and bailey fortress, founded by Simon de Senlis.
+His widow, Maud, married King David I and the castle passed down the Scottish royal line, until forfeited to the English Crown in 1294.
+Granted to Edmund of Langley in 1377, he largely rebuilt it and later it became a royal palace of the Dukes of York.
+The irregular, flattened top of the motte, indicates the remains of the D-shaped polygonal donjon.
 Inside the inner bailey rampart and ditch, are the covered foundations of a great hall and domestic ranges.
-A large ditched outer bailey, once guarded by a gatehouse and a lake, curves northwards from the bridge to the mill stream.
-Sadly this once imposing edifice, famous as the birthplace of King Richard III in 1452 and the trial and execution of Mary, Queen of Scots in 1587, has been completely demolished.
+A large ditched outer bailey, once guarded by a gatehouse and the Great Pond, curves northwards from the bridge to the mill stream.
+The castle which remained a royal possession until 1603, was the birthplace of King Richard III in 1452 and the place of execution for Mary, Queen of Scots in 1587.
+Completely dismantled in 1628, it's stone and timber was used to build the Talbot Inn in Oundle.
 12 miles east at Peterborough is Tout Hill and 14 miles west is Rockingham Castle.

 Street Map